martus13/pricing-service/README.md

 ```

 With these commands you can run the main linters on the project's source code using the provided Docker container.

+---

+## Local best practices

+- Run `clean build` before opening a PR.
+- Keep tests green on the `develop` branch.
+- Update the OpenAPI specification when endpoints change.

+---

+## Contributing

+1. Use clear branch names (`feature/...`, `fix/...`).
+2. Add or update tests when making changes.
+3. Open a pull request to the `develop` branch with a description and verification steps.

+---

+## Troubleshooting

+- Ensure Java 21 is installed and available in the system path.
+- Ensure execution rights for the Gradle wrapper scripts.
+- If dependencies cause issues, clear the Gradle cache and refresh them (`.\gradlew.bat --refresh-dependencies`).

+---

+## Future improvements

+- JWT authentication
+- Replace H2 with PostgreSQL
+- Docker Compose for quick startup
+- Monitoring with Spring Boot Actuator
+- Kubernetes deployment examples